AIoT-MLSys-Lab/FedAIoT/README.md

 4. [Usage](#usage)

 ## Introduction
 This repository holds the source code for `FedAIoT: A Federated Learning Benchmark for Artificial Intelligence of Things`.
 FedAIot is a benchmarking tool for evaluating federated learning algorithms against real IoT datasets.
-FedAIoT contains datasets from different IoT platforms encompassing different data modalities and deployment scenarios.
+FedAIoT contains eight well-chosen datasets collected from a wide range of authentic IoT devices from smartwatch, smartphone and Wi-Fi routers, to drones, smart home sensors, and head-mounted device that either have already become an indispensable part of people’s daily lives or are driving emerging applications.
+These datasets encapsulate a variety of unique IoT-specific data modalities such as wireless data, drone images, and smart home sensor data (e.g., motion, energy, humidity, temperature) that have not been explored in existing FL benchmarks.

 <p align="center">
 <img src="figures/overview.png" alt="comparison" width="90%">
 </p>